jb12-art/Portfolio-1/README.md

 1. HTML & CSS - Rainydays - First project written in HTML and CSS.
 2. Semester Project 1 - Second project written in HTML and CSS.
-3. JavaScript 1 - Third project written in HTML, CSS and JavaScript.
+3. JavaScript 1 - Third project is RainyDays V.2. written in HTML, CSS and JavaScript.

 # Built With